 After dewatering, dredge materials would be transported to disposal sites.
 Moving 220,000 cubic yards of dredge materials would require 22,000 round-trips by large 10-yard dump trucks on the roadways from the dewatering sites to the disposal sites.

-The proposed disposal method and sites are to spread dewatered dredge materials on nearby farm fields.
+The proposed disposal method and sites were to spread dewatered dredge materials on nearby farm fields.
 However, the farm fields closest to Lake Mallalieu and the adjacent Willow River channels are several miles distant.
 Lake Mallaieu and the adjacent Willow River channels are surrounded entirely by residential properties or undeveloped lands in the City of Hudson, Village of North Hudson, and Town of Hudson.

 The many variables among dredging projects make the length of time and amount of money required to perform a dredging project in a Wisconsin river impoundment like Lake Mallalieu vary widely, but dredging projects are always lengthy and costly.